Your first stepTech starts here

 Why are there no teachers?

-19 is a school based on peer-to-peer learning, in which students learn and discover by themselves and with peers.
+42 Belgium is a school based on peer-to-peer learning, in which students learn and discover by themselves and with peers.
 There is, however, a pedagogical team that makes sure the learning environment works and that students are progressing.

 What does ‘peer-to-peer learning” mean?